labordynamicsinstitute/imperfect-example/Solution.md

 You should be able to figure this one out by now!

+## Problem 5
+Once you have solved all these problems, you should compare the output table (here in the form of a Tex file - not the nicest to compare, but we only care about the numbers!) and appendix figure with the manuscript (`PDF_Proof.pdf`).
+That comparison should go into the report as well.

+In this case you will notice that the figure in the paper has a data point missing compared to the one created by the code.
+This is documented using an annotated screenshot in the solution report for this case.

 ## Final

-Once you have solved all the problems, you should compare the table output (here in the form of a Tex file - not the nicest to compare, but we only care about the numbers!) with the manuscript (`PDF_Proof.pdf`).

-That comparison should go into the report as well.
-The file `code-check.xlsx` can help you keep track of many tables, and you can copy-paste the results into the REPLICATION.md.
+The file `code-check.xlsx` can help you keep track of many tables and figures, and you can copy-paste the results into the REPLICATION.md.
 You should note any minor discrepancy.

-- Listing them out, or screenshotting and including in the report are both acceptable methods.
+- Listing discrepancies out, or screenshotting and including in the report are both acceptable methods.
+- Annotating PNG versions of figures to highlight where they differ from the report is encouraged.
 - Ensure that all screenshots are included in the git repository! (no remote references)
 - Ensure that you include them in the `REPLICATION.md` with the correct file extension (Windows might hide them, but the Linux systems care about them, including about the case of the extension - `PNG` is not the same as `png` for case-sensitive filesystems.)